-Specialist fertility counsellors provide fertility counselling and professional emotional support to men and women who are effected by fertility and infertility problems.
-Talking to a counsellor can help get you through challenging times whether you are having difficulty conceiving or are going through an IVF treatment process.
-Couples may experience stress, tension, isolation and a range of mixed emotions as a result of fertility complications.
+Specialist fertility counselling provides professional emotional support and therapy to men and women who are effected by fertility and infertility.
+Talking to a fertility counsellor who understands what you are going through can help get you through any problems relating to fertility, pregnancy, loss, natural conception and the IVF process.
+Couples may experience stress, tension, isolation and a range of mixed emotions as a result of fertility complications and getting the right support can really help you to deal with what ever you are going through.
 Counselling can help couples to cope better together and plan for the future.

 Fertility counselling can help support you through the following;

 -Sexual problems & fertility